asmaloney/gactar/README.md

    The CCM Suite implementation _fails silently_ when given invalid variables which makes it difficult to catch errors & can result in incorrect output.
 Instead of ignoring the incorrect variable, gactar outputs a nice error message so it's obvious what the problem is:

    ```
-   recall statement variable '?ojb' not found in matches for production 'initialRetrieve' (line 58)
+   recall statement variable '?ojb' not found in matches for production 'initialRetrieval' (line 58)
    ```

    **Example #2 (invalid slot name)**